fictfact/fictfact-welcome/README.md

 # Hello there!

 We've got a couple of open source projects for you to checkout.
-Also if you're a githubber and notice any issues with [FictFact.com](http://www.fictFact.com) or our [mobile site](http://m.fictfact.com) open an issue and we'll try to address it.
+If notice any issues with [FictFact.com](http://www.fictFact.com) or our [mobile site](http://m.fictfact.com) please open an issue and we'll address as soon as possible.

 **-- Brian, Christine, Richard, Sara and Sonoma**